All Days Hostel – 7.1/10

 |Length of Stay||1 night|

 |Cost||$70 (taxes not included)|

-Located in a quiet street of downtown Toronto, All Days is a 45-minute walk to The Eaton Centre on Yonge Street.
+Located on a quiet street in downtown Toronto, All Days is a 45-minute walk to The Eaton Centre on Yonge Street.
 If you don’t fancy walking, the hostel is close to the TTC (Toronto Subway).

 The front door to All Days had a keypad lock, and a 4-digit code was required to enter.
 We were informed that this code changes daily.
 Our room had a lock, to which we were given two keys.
 The key had a keyring, with the hostel name and our room number.
 Had we lost this key, it could have been too easily identifiable and someone else could have entered our room.